tkzic/internet-sensors/README.md

 ---
 authorization:

 Some of the projects require you to get passwords and API-keys from providers.
 For example, you'll need a Twitter account, to run the 'Twitter streaming API in Max' project.
-For these projects you'll need to modify the patches/source code with your user information - as directed.
+For projects which need authorization you'll need to modify the patches/source code with your user information - as directed - or they just won't work.

 ---
 help: